-As a Professional Organizer, I deal with people’s clutter day after day.
+As a Professional Organizer, I deal with people’s clutter daily.
 Over time, I have discovered that most of the clutter found in any given home is things that should have left home but failed to do so.
 We’ll call it junk.
 If you are overwhelmed by clutter, show junk its way out.

 Those routines determine how cluttered our environment remains.
-Thus, consistently following specific practices and learning different habits can remove most of that clutter and help us maintain the space in much better shape.
+Thus, consistently following specific practices and learning different habits can remove most clutter and help us maintain the space in much better shape.

 Handle The Trash

-Have a good size trashcan (13 gal.) and recycling bin in the kitchen.
+Have a good-sized trashcan (13 gal.) and a recycling bin in the kitchen.
 To be functional, these need to be out in the open.
-It’s a good idea to get matching trashcan and recycling bins (or dual-purpose units).
+Getting matching trashcan and recycling bins (or dual-purpose units) is a good idea.
 Square or rectangular shapes are best because these save space and configure better to the areas.

 Sort The Mail

-Have another trashcan and recycle bin set where you sort mail if this place is not the kitchen.
+Have another trashcan and recycle bin set where you sort mail if this place differs from the kitchen.
 This process goes hand in hand with having an effective mail processing system.

 Add Trashcans Everywhere